Wildlife and Countryside Link

-Wildlife and Countryside Link (Link) is the largest environment and wildlife coalition in England, bringing together voluntary organisations in the UK to protect wildlife, restore landscapes and the marine environment, and improve access to nature.
+Wildlife and Countryside Link (or simply "Link") is the largest environment and wildlife coalition in England, bringing together voluntary organisations to protect wildlife, restore landscapes and the marine environment, and improve access to nature.

 Link currently has 88 members who collectively employ 9,600 full-time staff, have the help of 174,000 volunteers and the support of over 8 million people in the UK.
 Link's members are united by their common interest in the conservation of the natural environment and together are responsible for the direct protection of over 750,000 hectares of land and 800 miles of coastline.